-Dr. Johnson is currently the principal investigator of an international patient registry of individuals with the cancer syndrome Neurofibromatosis Type 1 (NF1) that incurs a strongly increased risk for a number of different tumor types, including pediatric brain tumors.
-Dr. Johnson is conducting studies in this population that aim to understand genetic and environmental determinants of pediatric brain tumors.
-Dr. Johnson also collaborates with investigators at The Washington University Genome Institute to develop and apply biologically informed software tools for the analysis and discovery of genomic risk factors for cancer in both adults and children.
+Johnson is the principal investigator of an international patient registry of individuals with the cancer syndrome Neurofibromatosis Type 1 (NF1) who incur a strongly increased risk for various tumor types, including pediatric brain tumors.
+She is conducting studies within this population that aim to understand genetic and environmental determinants of pediatric brain tumors.
+Johnson also collaborates with investigators at the Washington University McDonnell Genome Institute